 General Information and history

+The village of Erlinsbach is located just next to Aarau.
 The city of Aarau, named after the river Aare, above which it is situated, was founded nearly 750 years ago by the counts of Kyburg.
 Enlarged by the Habsburgs, it became a Bernese municipality in 1415.
 Almost four centuries of peaceful life were to follow.
 During this time, municipal rights and markets privileges allowed the citizens and craftsmen to gain wealth and prosperity.
 Still today, the artistically decorated gables (mainly on Rathausgasse), which have earned Aarau the title of "city of beautiful gables", bear witness to that period.

 In the year of 1798, Aarau went down in history, being chosen as the capital of the Helvetic Republic.
 Even though the era of magnificence was to last but a few months, it left visible architectural traces, such as the broad avenue called "Laurenzenvorstadt" (conceived to serve as a diplomatic and government quarter).
 Since 1798 Aarau has been the capital of the canton Aargau, whose territory was enlarged in 1803.
 Surrounded by the garden district to the south and by the modern "Telli" district, the city`s historical centre remains its focal point.
 Aarau takes great care of its ancient heritage: the closed row of houses on "Halde" has been listed in the Inventory of sites to be protected in Switzerland.
 The oldest building, "Schlössli" (an ancient medival fortress and residential tower), houses a local heritage museum, which paints a lively picture of several centuries of small-town life.